tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

     environment=on_upload_video_env
 )
 ```
+See `lambda/lambda_functs.py` to see the handler function.
+It is essentially the same code that we run just before, with some modifications so that it fits in Lambda.

 We will need to grant permissions for the Lambda function so that it can access to S3 and ECS.
 ```python
 # grant read permission